Brazilian Astronomer Discovers Five Ancient Globular Clusters In The Center Of The Milky Way

 In fact, according to the Brazilian media outlet Revista Galileu, the five globular clusters recently discovered by Camargo are between 12.5 and 13.5 billion-years-old and have formed just a few hundred million years after the Big Bang, which occurred 13.8 billion years ago.

-“Globular clusters were the first stellar systems formed in the early universe and are often considered as living fossils of the galaxy’s formation,” Camargo told the Inquisitr via Facebook.
+“Globular clusters were the first stellar systems formed in the early universe and are often considered as living fossils of the galaxy’s formation,” explained Camargo.

 The newly discovered globular clusters are now known as Camargo 1102, 1103, 1104, 1105, and 1106, and have been spotted by the astronomer in the central region of the Milky Way, also called the galactic bulge.